 All of the theory content of your training is available through our Moodle platform.
 All of our courses are available to any VATSIM UK member, so if you wish you can start covering theory content before your Introduction to ATC group session: the relevant course is the ‘S1 Aerodrome Control’ course.

-These courses are designed to be comprehensive, and between the two will take most students around a week’s study to complete.
+These courses are designed to be comprehensive.
+Completion of both will take most students around a week’s study to complete, however we acknowledge that people learn at different paces, but we do expect the exams to be completed within 30 days of the seminar.
 We recommend that you work through each section in a separate ‘study session’ rather than working through everything in one sitting, as this will improve your retention of what you learn.

 As a new S1, you are permitted to control any DEL or GND position in VATSIM UK, with the exceptions of London/Heathrow, London/Gatwick, and Military aerodromes.
 When moving onto a new position, you should be sure to read the local documentation available on our downloads page to ensure that you are aware with the local procedures.